ayisha-elb/US-Electric-Vehicle-Infrastructure-Dashboard/README.md

 * Population density and income-based infrastructure analysis
 <br>

 Please note the .twbx version of the dashboard is not updatable through API integration; this downloadable version was uploaded for ease of access and viewing.
-You must follow the instructions in this file if you want to see the live, updated dashboard.
+You must follow the instructions in this file if you want to see the live data dashboard.
+Also note that this project is not yet automated; API data is only pulled when the user runs the Jupyter Notebook file.

 ## How to Run This Project